Gugarutz/FH-Wels-Thesis-Template/README.md

 4. Click `<> Code` > `Open with GitHub Desktop`
 5. Click allow in the browser pop up
 6. A popup in GitHub Desktop will open
-7. Set the local path to `C:\Github\[reponame]`
+7. Set the local path to `C:\Github\FH-Wels-Thesis-Template`

 >[!Important]
 > Do not use long directory paths or OneDrive folders to avoid syncing issues.
 Use a separate backup solution (e.g., FreeFileSync) for replication to a cloud folder or external storage.

 ## Alternative setup (no Admin rights)

-The alternative setup uses MikTeX and VSCode as these can be installed per user instead of system wide.
-Therefore not needing admin rights.
-The system provided to you in your internship will likely not have admin rights.

-TeX Live is recommended, but MiKTeX can be used if preferred.
-Note that TeX Live compiles 20-30% faster and has better package support.

 >[!note]
 >Currently, I cannot provide you with any information or help for this setup.
 >
 >You will need to install the relevant extensions for TeX in VSCode yourself.
 (Help is appreciated)

->[!warning]
-> To use Git inside VSCode you need to install it seperately.
+The alternative setup uses MikTeX and VSCode as these can be installed per user instead of system wide.
+Therefore not needing admin rights.
+The system provided to you in your internship will likely not have admin rights.
+To use Git inside VSCode you need to install it seperately.
 This requires admin rights.
 Use GitHub Desktop for Git.

+TeX Live is recommended, but MiKTeX can be used if preferred.
+Note that TeX Live compiles 20-30% faster and has better package support.

 >[!warning]
 > Do not install more than one TeX distribution. (mostly for your own sanity)

-### Install MikTeX & VS Code
+### Install MikTeX, VSCode & GitHub Desktop

 <details>

-Open PowerShell or CMD and run:
+Open PowerShell or CMD and run the following commands:

 ``` bash
 winget install MikTeX.MikTeX --locale en-US